dhuppenkothen/machine-learning-tutorial/_episodes/02-ProblemSetUp.md

 ---
-title: "Classifying Sweets: Problem Set-Up"
+title: "Problem Set-up: Classifying Sweets"
 teaching: 0
 exercises: 0
 questions:
-- "We have a box of sweets all mixed up together.
+- "We have a box of sweets and candies all mixed up together.
 What now"
 objectives:
 - "Introduce learners to the problem to be solved throughout this lesson."
 keypoints: